webgme/webgme/config/README.md

  - Directory from where to serve the static files for the webapp.
 This should only be modified if you are using a custom UI.
 - `config.client.log.level = 'debug'`
  - When [debug](https://github.com/visionmedia/debug) is activated in the browser (type `localStorage.debug = gme*` in the console and refresh the page) messages below this level will not be printed.
-- `config.client.usedDecorators = ['ModelDecorator', 'MetaDecorator', ... see config]`
- - Decorators to load from the server before the editor starts.
 - `config.client.defaultContext.project = null`
  - ID of project to open when visiting the webapp (e.g. `guest+TestProject`).
 If the URL query is specified (`?project=SomeProject`) - the URL has higher priority.
 - `config.client.defaultContext.branch = null`